-Where $0 \le k < d = 2p$ represent number of LBP patterns.
+Where, $0 \le k < d = 2p$ represent number of LBP patterns.
 By simply swapping values of P and R, LBP features can be easily computed for any quantization of angular space and spatial resolution.
-The standard LBP feature extraction process is given in fig-3:

-Among the various steps mentioned in Fig. 3, the first and fifth steps are problem-specific, in that, they rely upon the problem characteristics.
+The standard LBP feature extraction process is given in figure 4 Among the various steps mentioned in 4, the first and fifth steps are problemspecific, in that, they rely upon the problem characteristics.

+- .
 Preprocessing: There is no requirement of preprocessing in LBP.
-Features are obtained immediately from the input image.

-Neighborhood: Some pattern of pixels from an image is selected, which is sampled to compute local feature vectors.

-Thresholding: Some threshold is chosen and binarization is performed to many levels.
+Features are obtained immediately from the input image. - .
+Neighborhood: Some pattern of pixels from an image is selected, which is sampled to compute local feature vectors. - .
+Thresholding: Some threshold is chosen and binarization is performed to many levels. - .
 Encoding and regrouping: to improve peculiarity, different methods are defined and combined.

 Feature combination: Multiple complementary LBP-like descriptors are blended or non-LBP and LBP-like combo is performed Many LBP like complementary descriptors are blended or non-LBP and LBP-like combo is performed.
 LBP endures quite a few principal issues.
 An increase in local size prompts a simultaneous exponential increment in the number of patterns.
 LBP and its versions are now no more resistant to noise, image rotation.
 Moreover, it can seize only the neighborhood shape of the texture and fails to become aware of the massive scale texture structures.
-Ojala et al. [29] determined LBP patterns that are unique; represent the most important characteristics of the texture, provide the mass (around 90%) of a large number of patterns.
-These patterns regarded as uniform patterns other patterns as non-uniform patterns.
+Ojala et al. [29] determined LBP patterns that are unique represent the most important characteristics of the texture, provide the mass (around 90%) of a large number of patterns.
+These patterns regarded as uniform patterns other patterns as nonuniform patterns.
 The standard property of uniform patterns is that there are only two spatial transitions in the binary sample between 0 and 1 (property of being uniform in nature).
 And the same measure is given as:

-$$LBP{P,R}^{riu2} = \begin{cases} \sum{p=0}^{P-1} s(t_p - t_c) 2^p \text{, if } U(LBP{P,R}) \le 2\\ P+1 \text{, otherwise} \end{cases}$$ a pool of 2^{p} elements.
-And all the non-uniform patterns are combined in a single bin under the label P+1.
+Moreover, $LBP{P,R}^{riu/2}$ execution can be further enhanced by acquiring rotation invariant variance measure $VAR{P,R}$ that portrays the contrast of local image texture.
+These patterns which are rotation invariant uniform belongs to the class of uniformity of two or less and are given as: $LBP{P,R}^{riu/2} = \sum{p=0}^{P-1} s(t_p - t_c) 2^p If U(LBP{P,R}) \leq 2$, otherwise its P + 1, $LBP{P,R}toLBP{P,R}^{riu/2}$ mapping results in feature dimensionality reduction of histogram representation having P + 2distinguishable values, from a pool of 2^p elements.
+And all the non-uniform patterns are combined in a single bin under the label P + 2.